Ethical shopping is about buying from brands that care about their impact on people, as well as the planet, and not just about profit margins.

 It’s nice to think about buying a shiny new thing, but before you pull the trigger, you may want to consider, does this need to be purchased new?

-Buying second-hand can be more economical, as well as more environmentally-conscious, since it keeps older items from ending up in landfills and, unlike buying a brand new product, no new item needs to be produced to directly replace it.
+• Buying second-hand can be more economical, as well as more environmentally-conscious.
+Yes, it keeps older items from ending up in landfills, and, unlike buying a brand new product, no new item needs to be produced to directly replace it.

-Plus you can often score some great finds at thrift stores, garage sales and online marketplaces.
+• Plus you can often score some great finds at thrift stores, garage sales, and online marketplaces where people sell their unwanted stuff.
 Another option is to organize a clothing swap with a group of friends.

-Second hand pieces typically cost less than new clothes bought on sale, and may feel much more unique, as fewer people around town will likely be sporting the same exact item.
+• Second-hand pieces typically cost less than new clothes bought on sale.
+In addition, they may feel much more unique, as fewer people around town will likely be sporting the same exact item.

 Do You Really Need the Product at All?